 As we mentioned before, your opt-in form shouldn’t be difficult to find.
 If the user has to scroll too much, then they are as good as lost.
 Navigation bars, headers, sidebars, etc. are smart choices for an opt-in form.
 Your form should appear in front of the user.
 But pay attention so that it doesn’t seem too evasive.
 The bonuses they will receive should be apparent to the user from the opt-in form.
 If the message is clear, there will be more conversions.

 Categorize your audience

 If you are a versatile company with varied services or products, you should consider categorizing your audience.
 Because your visitors may come from different groups of people with different tastes.
 And it is your job as a marketer to appeal to them.
-You can make multiple email lists comprising of customers with different interests.
-Simply note where the signed up from and put them on separate listings.
+You can make multiple email lists comprising customers with different interests.
+Simply note where they signed up from and put them on separate listings.
 This way, you can stir their interests more, and the emails you send will be more focused on the different groups of subscribers.

 Ask for email address TWICE

 One of the widespread mistakes is the wrong email address.
 Incorrect email addresses on your list will do you no good.
-You will be wasting efforts and resources for an invalid address.
+You will be wasting efforts and resources on an invalid address.
 To stop this from happening, you can ask your visitors to fill in the email address field twice.
 This will ensure authentic submission and protect you from mistakes.
 This little verification will help you make the mailing list quality better.

 Use the opt-in form as a popover

 We have made it very clear that the opt-in form should stand out on your page.
 A very efficient way to do that is by using a popover.
 But you’ll have to take special care of the timing.
 If it pops suddenly, it might hamper the users’ ongoing work, reading, shopping, etc. This will annoy the user.
 So your popover should appear as soon as the user opens the window.
 And to make it more appealing, you should include information about bonuses.